Rule-based Generation of de Bruijn Sequences: Memory and Learning: Discussion

-To the best of our knowledge, this is the first attempt to generate de Bruijn sequences using a hybrid approach that integrates Machine Learning techniques within the framework of Cellular Automata for generating maximum period sequences.
-It is worth mentioning that existing methods based on Feedback Shift Register generation have not definitively solved the problem.
-Therefore, we believe that the results presented in this paper represent a significant step forward in the study and generation of this important class of sequences.
+The rule-based approach for generating de Bruijn sequences presented in this paper is, to the best of our knowledge, unique in the literature.
+It employs a hybrid methodology that integrates machine learning techniques within the framework of cellular automata.
+Specifically, we use rules with memory $\mu$ to generate sequences from an initial configuration of $\mu$ bits.
+Rules that generate sequences with a maximum period $T= 2^{\mu}$—the so-called de Bruijn sequences—are referred to as the de Bruijn rules.
+By characterizing these rules based on certain empirical properties, we achieve a significant reduction in the overall rule set.
+However, even after this reduction, a huge set of feasible rules remains for larger $\mu$-values, which still needs to be classified.
+To address this, we employ a neural network, which has been shown to perform well for $\mu = 5$ and $\mu = 6$.
+We believe that further development of this machine learning methodology can yield excellent results for computing de Bruijn sequences with much larger $\mu$-values.
+It is also worth noting that existing methods based on Nonlinear Feedback Shift Registers have yet to definitively solve the problem.
+Thus, we consider the results presented in this paper a significant advancement in the study and generation of this important class of sequences.